How to Start Forex Trading in Kenya

 Contributor, Benzinga

-To trade forex in Kenya, you’ll need a working viable trading strategy within a sound trading plan ideally with a money management component, as well as a dependable online forex broker to execute your trades.
-If you want to start trading forex in Kenya, read on to learn how to begin that process.
+To trade forex in Kenya, you’ll need a working viable trading strategy within a sound trading plan ideally with a money management component.
+You'll also need a dependable online forex broker to execute your trades.

 Disclosure: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 68% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.